-To ensure appropriate social distancing, our schools will select strategies based on feasibility given the unique space and needs of the school as recommended by CDC's Interim Guidance for Administrators of US K-12 Schools and Child Care Programs and state guidelines.
-These strategies may include, as may be feasible:
+To ensure appropriate social distancing, our schools will select mitigation strategies based on feasibility given the unique space and needs of the school as recommended by CDC's "Guidance for COVID-19 Prevention in Kindergarten-12 Schools" and state guidelines.
+Examples of these mitigation strategies that may be utilized, as feasible and whenever/to the extent required by prevailing safety and health conditions

 -Rearrange student desks to maximize the space between students.
-Space seating/desks to be at least six feet apart where ever feasible or practicable, in light of our facilities and classroom design.
+Space seating/desks to be at least three feet apart where ever feasible or practicable, in light of our facilities and classroom design.
 If practicable, the District may explore the use of other (larger) spaces in the schools for classes (such as gymnasiums and auditoriums), along with available space in the community.
-The District may explore the use of barriers (including portable barriers) for additional social distancing, especially for students in Grades K-5.
 Students will be assigned to specific seats in all classes.